 Not to be outdone by nearby Uluru, Kings Canyon’s towering walls, dense palm forests and secluded waterholes are best viewed on the popular 4-mile rim hike, usually done at sunrise or sunset to see the changing colours.
 The Luritja have inhabited Watarrka National Park for 20,000 years and it’s possible to take a guided walk with one of the elders to try and understand the area’s significance.
 Many birds live in this area, and enthusiasts can spot species, such as the grey-headed honeyeater and the black-breasted buzzard.

-4* Kings Canyon Resort
+Accommodation at 4* Discovery Kings Canyon

 There is no other town like Alice, gateway to the Red Centre.
 Take a look around this dusty, yet surprisingly modern town and shop for original Aboriginal art in the various markets and galleries.
 A good place to start exploring is with a hike up Anzac Hill, which gives a fabulous view over Alice and the distant mountains.
 In town, take a look around the Old Gaol and the Old Courthouse, and don’t forget Alice Springs Desert Park, a conservation-focused open-air park that recreates the habitats of the desert’s flora and fauna.

-4.5* Mercure Alice Springs Resort
+Accommodation at 4.5* Mercure Alice Springs Resort

 Hop on board the legendary Ghan train for an epic desert crossing, one of the planet’s unmissable train journeys.
 Experience the vastness of the desert and appreciate the enormous size of the continent as you travel overland through the orange dust to Alice Springs, a unique experience that only travelling by train can bring.
 With private sleeper cabins and an onboard restaurant car, see the desert in style as you head deep into the heart of Australia, gaze from the windows and watch the world go by.

-Ghan - Private Gold Sleeper Cabin
+Accommodation included onboard the Ghan with Private Gold Sleeper Cabin

 Live the outdoor life in relaxed Darwin, a youthful and prosperous city with a smattering of museums and, thanks to the tropical climate, year-round alfresco dining.
 Hunt for an Aboriginal souvenir in the Indigenous art galleries and curio markets, or take a wander around the ornate Chinese Temple.
 If you fancy getting out of the city, there are numerous day trips into the surrounding national parks to consider, from the cooling waterfalls and swimming holes of Litchfield National Park, to the fearsome crocodiles of Crocodylus Park.